 Assessment methods and criteria

-The examination of the achievement of the objectives of the course involves an oral examination.
-Each student will be asked questions about the topics dealt with in the lesson and in-depth in the reference texts, to verify the achievement of the knowledge and understanding of the various rules governing the discipline of the subordinate employment relationship, as well as questions about flexibility tools in Entering the labor market, achieving the ability to know how to apply the acquired knowledge.
-Examination will be overcome when the student has demonstrated that he can properly expose the discipline of the institutes required by the examiner, as well as knowing, in abstract terms, applying the acquired knowledge in a critical and reasoned manner.
+The assessment of the achievement of the objectives set by the course includes an oral exam.
+Each student will be asked a minimum of two questions: a part of these will focus on the topics covered in class and deepened in the reference texts, to verify the achievement of knowledge and understanding of the various rules governing the discipline of the employment relationship; a second part of questions, concerning the flexibility instruments entering the labor market, will aim to verify the achievement of the ability to know how to apply the acquired knowledge.
+The exam is passed when the student has proved able to correctly expose the discipline of the institutions requested by the examiner, as well as to know, even if in abstract, to apply the acquired knowledge in a critical and reasoned way.